PX4/PX4-Autopilot/nuttx/configs/mirtoo/README.txt

-     NOTES:  (1) It takes many seconds to boot the sytem using the NXFFS file system because the entire FLASH must be verified on power up (and many *minutes* the first time that NXFFS comes up and has to format the file system).
-(2) FAT does not have these delays and this configuration can be modified to use the (larger) FAT file system as described below:
+     NOTES:  (1) It takes many seconds to boot the sytem using the NXFFS file system because the entire FLASH must be verified on power up (and longer the first time that NXFFS comes up and has to format the entire FLASH).
+(2) FAT does not have these delays and this configuration can be modified to use the (larger) FAT file system as described below.
+     But you will, or course, lose the wear-leveling feature if FAT is used.

   fat:
      There is no FAT configuration, but the nxffx configuration can be used